Treating dark spots & pigmentation irregularities

 Hyperpigmentation is the result of excess melanin production.
 Melanin is the pigment in the body that gives it color.
 This condition can cause your skin to look uneven and can be difficult to conceal with make-up.
 To treat hyperpigmentation, we offer a range of options at Hess Medical Spa.

 What causes hyperpigmentation?

 Hyperpigmentation occurs when your skin produces an excess amount of melanin, the component that gives your skin its color.
 The result is skin that looks blotchy.
 Melasma is a type of hyperpigmentation that most commonly appears as somewhat symmetric darker areas of the cheeks, forehead, nose and upper lip.

 This type of hyperpigmentation is most commonly associated with pregnancy, women taking oral contraceptives or hormone replacement therapy.
 While the most common risk factor for hyperpigmentation is sun exposure, other causes of the condition can be:

-Hyperpigmentation, due to sun exposure, may be prevented but skin care must start early.
+Hyperpigmentation due to sun exposure may be prevented but skin care must start early.
 Even if you already display the effects of hyperpigmentation or melasma on your skin, you can take steps now to avoid future damage.
 Wearing a daily sunscreen is important to shield your skin from sun damage.
-You should also wear long sleeves and hats whenever possible, if outdoors, which will help protect your skin.
+You should also wear long sleeves and hats outdoors whenever possible, which will help protect your skin.
 Of course, limiting the sun exposure of your skin is one of the best ways to prevent damage.